Qazeer/InfoSec-Notes/DFIR/Windows/Artefacts/UsnJrnl.md

 made to the NTFS volume.
 The creation, deletion or modification of files or directories are for instance journalized.

-Similarly to the MFT, entries for deleted files are progressively overwritten in the UsnJrnl.
+Similarly to the `MFT`, entries for deleted files are progressively overwritten in the `UsnJrnl`.

 The journal is located in `\$Extend\$UsnJrnl` (`$Max` and `$J` data streams) but can not be accessed through the Windows explorer as it is a system file.